 Eva Abal | Una Idea Un Viaje

-It was the first time I am seeing Kerala through the eyes of a traveler, Coconut lagoon, a property that redefined Kerala’s Tourism is just 30 mins from the place I grew up and I never knew, I’ve never taken than road before.
+It was the first time I am seeing Kerala through the eyes of a traveler, Coconut Lagoon, a property that redefined Kerala’s Tourism is just 30 mins from the place I grew up and I never knew, I’ve never taken that road before.
 Now I find myself looking at the map, looking at locations, friends places, nearby tourist locations, making plans for weekends to visit these places.. and I have already covered a few places.
-Now I am making a list of places in Tamil Nadu which I can visit during the weekend from Trivandrum.
+Now I am making a list of places in Tamil Nadu that I can visit during the weekend from Trivandrum.

 Yes..
-Kerala Blog Express has made me a traveller.
+Kerala Blog Express has made me a traveler.

 Michelle Rasmussen | Shinimichi